pqzk-labs/zk-coprocessor-bridge/README.md

 ## 🚀 Quick start
 > **Prereqs (suggested):** Node 24+, npm, Foundry, Anchor CLI, Solana CLI, Aztec CLI, aztec-wallet, a Sepolia account with ETH.
 > **Networks:** Solana devnet, Wormhole testnet, Ethereum Sepolia, Aztec testnet.
-> ⚠️ **Note:** Aztec is an active testnet — L1→L2 message processing or proof generation may be delayed when the explorer shows backlog.
-In some cases this can take several hours or a few days; Solana and Ethereum finality are unaffected.
+> ⚠️ **Note:** Note: Aztec is an actively evolving testnet.
+The Aztec testnet may occasionally become partially unavailable — L1→L2 messages and proofs might pause or fail to appear on the explorer.
+[AztecScan](https://testnet.aztecscan.xyz/).
-> You can check network status and pending transactions at [AztecScan](https://testnet.aztecscan.xyz/).
+> Solana and Ethereum finality are unaffected.
+If you need to test the Aztec side during downtime, use the Aztec Sandbox: [`sandbox.md`](docs/sandbox.md) .

 ### 1. Deploy Solana program
 ```